Written by Kyle Buchanan

 *It should be noted that longer fasts (past 14 hours) are not recommended for anyone who is pregnant, who has a history of eating disorders, who is going through a stressful time or has a history of hypoglycemia.

-Incorporate a probiotic: one the best ways to show your gut some love is to support your gut microbiome by adding in a probiotic to your routine.
+One the best ways to show your gut some love is to support your gut microbiome by adding in a probiotic to your routine.
 When you add in good bacteria while simultaneously removing factors that negatively impact your microbiome (like suspect foods and stress!), it can be a one-two move in the right direction!3

-Experiment with gut-friendly ingredients:at a time when there is a removal of some foods that can harm the gut, add in foods that can soothe the gut and nourish it!
+At a time when there is a removal of some foods that can harm the gut, add in foods that can soothe the gut and nourish it!
 Some of my favourites include marshmallow tea, chamomile tea, aloe vera juice (inner fillet), bone broth, ginger, asparagus, olive oil (which is actually rich in polyphenols which nourish your gut bacteria) and pineapple!

 As amazing as it feels to give the house a good spring cleaning, it can feel equally if not more wonderful to take some time now to give your digestive system a little spring clean, so you’re refreshed for the summer ahead!